 Clear guidance on PPE, combined with monitoring of its use, will help us to be best placed to manage and supply PPE stock, and forecast future requirements.

-The evidence shows that using PPE in lower risk situations only has a minimal reduction on that risk.
+The evidence shows that using PPE in lower risk situations only has a minimal reduction of that risk.
 Therefore, the guidance directs PPE use to the known higher risk situations ensuring that workers are protected appropriately to the level of risk they face.

 COVID-19 case definition

-A COVID-19 case is either a person who has received a positive test result for the virus or someone suspected to have COVID-19 because of their symptoms.
+A COVID-19 case is either a person who has received a positive test result for the virus or someone suspected to have COVID-19 because of their

 Risk assessment prior to entering homes